xpack/web-jekyll/pages/intro.md

 to be compatible, and let an automated tool handle the dependencies?

-The **xPacks** project manager can do just this, bring in the project exactly the versions needed, thus making the auto-configure step superfluos.
+The **xPacks** project manager can do just this, bring in the project exactly the versions needed, thus making the auto-configure step superfluous.

 ## But what are xPacks?